WhjWood/Thylakoid_Model/README.md

 Parametrised using AFM,SIM and published data.

 To do:
-- add interactions between PSI and LHCII to mimic "state II"
+- Test interactions between PSI and LHCII to mimic "state II"
-- add function to set up initial population
+- Test function to set up initial population